lucasjoliveau/doc/fr/developer/reference/frontend/framework_overview.md

 python expressions and unevaluated values, that depends on some evaluation context.
 However, manipulating string expressions is more difficult.

-Since domains are quite important in the web client, Odoo provides a `Domain`
+Since domains are quite important in the web client, Konvergo ERP provides a `Domain`
 class: